-Gross Working Capital is mainly the sum total of the Company’s current assets including account receivable, cash and cash equivalent, marketable securitiesMarketable SecuritiesMarketable securities are liquid assets that can be converted into cash quickly and are classified as current assets on a company's balance sheet.
+Gross Working Capital is mainly the total of the Company’s current assets, including account receivable, cash and cash equivalent, marketable securitiesMarketable SecuritiesMarketable securities are liquid assets that can be converted into cash quickly and are classified as current assets on a company's balance sheet.
 Commercial Paper, Treasury notes, and other money market instruments are included in it., inventories, and other current assets that can be converted into cash within a year.
 If we reduce the short term financial obligations of the company from the gross working capital, we get the value of the net-working capital of the company.

 This article has been a guide to Gross Working Capital.
 Here we discuss formula to calculate gross working capital along with examples, its significance, and its differences from net working capital.
 You can learn more about financing from the following articles –